Martha Joy Rose

 Martha Joy Rose, BFA, MALS with a Master’s in Mother Studies.
-She is an award-winning artist and activist.
-Her pursuits have included academia, large-scale community gatherings, music, museums, social action, and media.
+She is an award-winning artist and activist; SLE survivor and renal transplant recipient.
+Pursuits have included academia, large-scale community gatherings, music, museums, and media.
 She is the NOW-NYC recipient of the Susan B. Anthony Award, her Mamapalooza Festival Series has been recognized as “Best in Girl-Power Events” and her music has appeared on the Billboard Top 100 Dance Charts.
 She founded the Museum of Motherhood in 2003, initiated 501c3 non-profit status in 2005, saw it flourish in NYC from 2011-2014, and then pop up at several academic institutions.
 She has been organizing international conferences, hosting interns from a wide selection of universities, and has continued to nurture the ongoing evolution of a modern women’s movement.
-She launched the Journal of Mother Studies, the Mom Egg Review, and MaMaZina Magazine.
+She launched the Journal of Mother Studies, MER, and MaMaZina Magazine.
 Her writing has been featured in academic and literary journals.

 Deborah is a senior executive who combines a deep technical background with general management experience.
 She has a track record of successfully building and leading collaborative teams with an agile mindset that delivers innovative products and services that achieve ambitious business goals.
 Deborah is known for an entrepreneurial spirit and drive that enables growth in sales and student recruitment, customer retention, institutional advancement, alumni affairs, analytics, and IT operations.
 Deborah earned her undergraduate degree from Wellesley College majoring in Art History and minoring in Astronomy.
 She has a graduate degree in Non-Profit Management from Lasell University and holds multiple Salesforce consulting certifications.
 Deborah joins MOM’s team as a valuable contributor and leader who can facilitate next stage practical growth of the museum vision in St. Petersburg.